alphagov/government-service-design-manual/service-manual/technology/culture-that-supports-change.md

 Incumbent suppliers will have data that reflects the past success of their business models and the way their business worked.
 They will be less certain about the future and may be concerned about the weakening of their market share and their exposure to genuine, open competition.

 The rewards and culture of these companies are likely to be built on their current business model.
 That will reinforce their internal resistance to change.
-It is difficult for them to persuade shareholders and financial investors to replace a well-understood, if obsolete, business model with a more utility approach.
-The IT as utility market is not yet fully established, so they will be uncertain about it even though this model might bring higher profits on lower revenues.
+It is difficult for them to persuade shareholders and financial investors to replace a well-understood, if obsolete, business model with an approach that favours the treatment of some IT products as commodities.
+The IT as utility market is not yet fully established, so they will be uncertain about it even though this model might bring them higher profits on lower revenues.

-You will also see similar resistance in-house, where many staff may have long grown accustomed to old ways of working and need assistance and mentoring to help update their skills and experience.
+You will also see similar resistance in-house, where many staff may have long grown accustomed to old ways of working.
+It is important that as a leader you provide the assistance and mentoring they need to help update their skills and experience.
 Some may have become dependent on external suppliers’ advice.
 Some may even have built their career on accreditation in a single supplier’s technologies.

 ##Why you need an environment that supports change